Somewhere, a Mammalogist Is Crying

 - The urban legend of the "Mexican pet" loses any veneer of plausibility to anyone who has ever seen a rat up close, or knows anything about their behavior.
 Even an extremely near-sighted tourist would've surely caught on that an animal with grasping toes on all four feet, which climbs things and clutches food in its front paws while eating, can't possibly be a dog.

 - The use of the words alpha, beta, and omega in relation to wolves is considered outdated now, the logic being that these words imply a strict hierarchy where lower ranking wolves constantly vie for dominance, rather than the usually unchallenged family unit that a pack is.
 Wild wolves do not normally fight over dominance, instead they leave and form their own packs.
 These words are more suited for wolves in zoos and the like, who being unrelated individuals, have the strict hierarchy and vie for dominance like it was once assumed that all wolves do.

-- Rats are nearly always depicted in animation as having a mouthful of shark-like teeth.
+- Rats are often depicted in animation as having a mouthful of shark-like teeth.
 A real rat has four flat teeth in the front of their mouth, molars in the back, and nothing between.
 They certainly don't have any pointed canines.

 - Cartoons and other works often depict characters entering a whale's mouth and gut, then emerging through the blowhole in a spray of water.
 Cetaceans' digestive and respiratory tracts are entirely separate, and they expel exhaled air, not water, from the latter.